How Paul McCartney Went Totally Solo With ‘Coming Up’

 The Wings version shot up the chart, thanks to record-company support; "Americans like the sound of Paul McCartney's real voice," a Columbia Records executive reportedly explained as the reason for shoving aside the artist's minimalist and vocal-manipulated original, according to the 1980 Rolling Stone article.

-Ten weeks after its April 11 release, "Coming Up" became Wings' sixth and final No. 1 single, staying there for three weeks.
+"Coming Up" became Wings' sixth and final No. 1 single on June 28, 1980, staying there for three weeks.
 (McCartney reached the spot two more times in the '80s, both times in duets.)
 The McCartney II album made it to No. 3.

 When McCartney returned two years later with Tug of War, it was once again just his name on the cover.
 But his third solo album enlisted a small army of guests, ranging from early influence Carl Perkins and R&B legend Stevie Wonder to former Wings bandmates Denny Laine and wife Linda to past Beatles collaborators Ringo Starr and George Martin, producing McCartney for the first time since 1973's James Bond theme "Live and Let Die."

 In 2020, he finally returned to the one-man-band approach he used to such charmingly curious effect on McCartney and McCartney II.